 Gum disease is the top cause of tooth loss in American adults, with nearly 50 percent of Americans living with mild, moderate, or severe periodontal disease.
 At the age of 65, the chances of developing gum disease go up to 70 percent.
 Adults – even young adults – are at risk of poor gum health without proper oral health care.
-We help prevent and treat gum disease at Dentistry for Life in Center City.
+We help prevent and treat oral disease at Dentistry for Life in Center City.

 Gum disease always starts small, which is why it can be difficult for the untrained eye to recognize the problem.
 Once the disease has progressed, however, you’ll know something isn’t right.
 Some of the most common signs of periodontal disease are: